KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Pivot widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-By clicking on the *Add widget* button or icon and then on *Pivot* it is possible to add a *Pivot* widget to the dashboard.
+By clicking on the *Add widget* button or icon and then *Pivot* it is possible to add a *Pivot* widget to the dashboard.
 With this widget the user can decide wich fields of a dataset could be represented as a *column* and wich one as a *row*.
 The below image shows an example of a *Pivot* widget.
 Chachges to the layout can be made by handling the *Style* properties defined
 in the *Settings* section of the widget.